The Real Photography Company are a Bristol-based Community Interest Company incorporated in July 2017,

 producing exciting photography projects, and managing Community Darkrooms at St Pauls Learning Centre, Bristol.

-We aim to revive and refresh traditional and alternative photography, with a programme of workshops, exhibitions and events, plus we provide high quality Darkroom facilities available 7 days a week for photographers in Bristol and beyond, with a low cost Membership scheme.
+We aim to revive and refresh traditional and alternative photography, with a programme of workshops, exhibitions and events, plus high quality Darkroom facilities available 7 days a week for photographers in Bristol and beyond, with a low cost Membership scheme.

 Book Darkroom sessions via St Pauls Learning Centre, once you have completed a Covid-Safe Darkroom Induction.

-These have resumed, free of charge - book your place here.
+Free of charge - book your place here.

 Darkroom Memberships now available.

-Friendly and informal evening sessions with help and guidance available
+Friendly and informal evening sessions with help and guidance available.

-For more details see Workshops
+For details and booking see Workshops

 Windrush Community Project